browserengineering/book/book/accessibility.md

 just like the HTML tree does not exactly match the layout tree, there's not an exact match with this tree either.
-For example, some HTML elements (like `<div>`) group content for styling that is meaningless to screen-reader users.
-Alternatively, some HTML elements may be invisible on the screen,[^invisible-example] but relevant to screen-reader users.
-The browser therefore builds a separate [accessibility tree][at] to support screen-reader navigation.
+For example, some HTML elements (like `<div>`) group content for styling that is meaningless to screen reader users.
+Alternatively, some HTML elements may be invisible on the screen,[^invisible-example] but relevant to screen reader users.
+The browser therefore builds a separate [accessibility tree][at] to support screen reader navigation.

 [at]: https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree